 COVID ICU admission rate: This rate measures ICU admissions for COVID-19 per zip code, adjusted for population size.
 It is calculated by dividing the total COVID-19 ICU admissions by the zip code's population and then multiplying by 100,000 to standardize the rate per 100,000 people.
 This standardization facilitates fair comparisons across zip codes, highlighting the relative burden of severe COVID-19 cases in different areas.

-Total SHIELD centers per zip code per month: The total number of SHIELD centers operating in each zip code each month.
-This variable tracks the availability of SHIELD testing facilities over time.
+NUMBER OF SHIELD CENTER:

-Effective number of SHIELD centers serving a zip code: The proportion of SHIELD test centers that actively served each zip code.
+that actively served each zip code.
 It reflects the actual accessibility and utilization of SHIELD testing facilities within a given area, providing a more accurate measure of the centers’ impact on the local population.

 ADI Category: The Area Deprivation Index (ADI) score categorizes zip codes into "Less Disadvantaged" (scores 1 through 4) and "More Disadvantaged" (scores 5 through 9) based on socioeconomic factors.
 This variable is used to explore disparities in ICU admissions and the impact of SHIELD centers in different socioeconomic contexts.